 The garden wall offers privacy and a sense of enclosure for the front garden.
 The olives soften the expanse of the garden wall which would have seemed unwelcoming otherwise.
 The border remains very water efficient with it’s use of garden rocks mixed with clumps of ground cover.

-A spring blooming agave street-side border creates immediate visual interest in this Los Altos, California garden.
+A spring-blooming agave street-side border creates immediate visual interest in this Los Altos, California garden.

 Succulents and stonework lend a rustic feel to this garden entrance along the Pacific Ocean in Half Moon Bay, California.

 The design includes a wide variety of succulents including agaves and blue chalk stick ice plants.
-The hewn stones form a low garden wall and create the integrated containers that support succulents that spill over the rockwork.
+The hewn stones form a low garden wall and create integrated containers that support succulents that spill over the rockwork.
 The mix of colors adds further interest to the eclectic composition.